-The full effect of the amendments of the Planning and Construction Act shall depend on implementation of these amendments and by-laws which shall provide detailed technical rules for implementation.
+The by-laws provide detailed technical rules for implementation.

 Remaining problems

 The amendments of the Planning and Construction Act do not resolve the proprietary problems over the construction land, which is, mainly in public ownership of the Republic of Serbia or local self-government units.
 Absence on resolution of this problem blocked the commercial construction on main locations in Republic of Serbia from 2009, since the rights over the land acquired up to enactment of the Planning and Construction Act were declared as inadequate for obtaining of the construction permit.